-This page has some additional maps that may be useful, including of previous local government structures (and proposed structures).
+This page has some additional maps that may be useful, including of previous local government structures.
 These are all A3 size to convey appropriate detail for the pre-1973 and New Municipalism maps, so you may need to zoom in.

 New Municipalism Proposals with Labels